Think-and-Dev/gitbook-docs-test/docs/abis/MoCState.md

 ### getLiquidationPrice

-Gets the price to use for doc redeem in a liquidation event
+Returns the price to use for stableToken redeem in a liquidation event

 ```js
 function getLiquidationPrice() public view